-The Lead Compliance Inspector recommends that the facility receive a rating of Meets Standards.
+The Lead Compliance Inspector recommends that the facility receive a rating of Meets Standards unless unobserved practices and conditions are contrary to what was reported to the inspection team.
 The facility complies with the ICE Performance-Based National Detention Standards (PBNS) 2011.
-No (0) standards were found Does Not Meet Standard and one (1) standard was Not Applicable (N/A).
-All remaining forty-one (41) standards were found to be in compliance.
+No (0) standards were found Does Not Meet Standard and two (2) standards was Not Applicable (N/A).
+All remaining for-ty-one (41) standards were found to Meet Standards.